 Norris LakeEastern Tennessee

-The Norris Lake lifestyle revolves around one of the best Tennessee lakes, home to the bluest green water you will find in Eastern TN.
-Families have chosen this Tennessee lake as their perfect vacation and second home spot for decades, an easy escape from the hustle and bustle of the big cities in the Northeast.
-Norris Lake is conveniently located off Interstate 75, about twenty minutes north of a Best Bang for the Buck City from the south side of the lake or one hour south of the Kentucky state line from the north side.
+The Norris Lake lifestyle revolves around one of the best unspoiled Tennessee lakes, home to the bluest green water you will find in Eastern Tennessee.
+Families have chosen this lake as their perfect vacation and second home spot for decades, an easy escape from the hustle and bustle of the big cities in the Northeast or from living in Knoxville Tennessee.
+Norris Lake is conveniently located off Interstate 75 not far from The Smokies and about twenty minutes north of the Best Bang for the Buck City from the south side of the lake or one hour south of the Kentucky state line from the north side.
 Norris Dam was the first TVA dam, built in the 1930's.
 As one of Tennessee’s cleanest lakes, 34,000 acre Norris Lake is about 1,000 feet deep and lake levels drop about 30-40 feet in the winter time.
 The TVA (Tennessee Valley Authority) controls the entire 800 miles of shoreline at Norris Lake, plus the secluded islands and two protected game management areas, home to whitetail deer and wild turkey.
-Here's a quick look at the Norris Lake area home pricing trend over the last two years:

 You will not find houses stacked on top of each other or zero lot line neighborhoods.
-In fact, you'll find just the opposite.
+In fact, you'll find just the opposite and can find waterfront retirement communities.
 Norris Lake offers seclusion - ideal for a peaceful day fishing or on the opposite end of the extreme, you will find popular boating areas, places to raft up with friends and swim in the lake.
 Only a handful of lake communities and neighborhoods are visible from Norris Lake marinas.
-Let us know if you'd like to receive a Norris Lake Relocation Package.

-If you’re searching for where to retire in Tennessee, here are reasons to consider Norris Lake real estate:
+If you’re searching for where to retire in Tennessee, here are reasons to consider living at Norris Lake:

 At an elevation of 820 feet, Norris Lake’s average winter temperature ranges in the high 30‘s December through February.
 The annual snowfall is 6 inches.
 May through September, the average temperature ranges in the high 60’s to mid 70’s.
 The water temperature averages 70 degrees from May through October.
 Jet skiing, waterskiing and swimming will keep you in your bathing suit day and night while you catch up on your golden brown tan at Norris Lake.
 The region experiences four mild seasons.
 Weather hazards include flooding and tornados.